crdrost/essay-seeds/misc/fibonacci_and_golden_ratio.md

     >>> ', '.join(str(approx(pi, n)) for n in range(1, 8))
     '3, 22/7, 333/106, 355/113, 103993/33102, 104348/33215, 208341/66317'

+Now I will define what I mean by the "most irrational number."
+You can see from how the denominator is growing that we are getting better and better rational approximations, but you can also see that some approximations are *uncommonly good*.
+Why?
+Because the denominator grows by sudden jumps.

-You can see that some of these are uncommonly good, from how the denominator is growing in jumps.
-22/7 is within 0.04% of the right value for pi even though the bottom number is as big as 7.
-On the other hand, while 333/106 is even better and gets to 0.0026% of the right value, it's not really surprising given that its denominator is in the hundreds, and it's quickly corrected by 355/113, which blows it out of the water, getting within 0.000008% of the right value.
+So, 22/7 is within 0.04% of the right value for pi even though the bottom number is as big as 7.
+That is uncommonly good; the approximation does not get better until 333/106.
+While 333/106 is even better and gets to 0.0026% of the right value, this is not really surprising given that its denominator is in the hundreds, and it's quickly corrected by 355/113, which blows it out of the water, getting within 0.000008% of the right value.

 We can see this directly in the continued fraction:

     3 + 1/(7 + 1/(15 + 1/(1 + 1/(292 + ...))))

 If a number is big, that means that it's really good to truncate just before that number, because 1 + 1/(292 + ...) is very very close to 1.
-So big numbers in the continued fraction cause extremely good rational approximations.
+We know that the rest of the series is somewhere between 0 and 1 so this is somewhere between 1 + 1/292 and 1 + 1/293, both of which are basically 1.

+So continued fractions give better and better rational approximations because the error is bounded; and a rational approximation is very good when the next number in the continued fraction is huge.

-What does that mean for phi, which, you'll recall, was given by:
+What does that mean for phi?
+Phi, you'll recall, was given by:

     >>> take(20, continued_fraction((1 + Decimal(5).sqrt())/2))
     [1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1]

 It means that all of the rational approximations are *as bad as they can be*.
-It means that the golden ratio is the *most irrational number*.
+You cannot get worse.
+And in this sense, the golden ratio is indeed the *most irrational number*.

-## Sunflower spirals
+# Sunflower spirals
 Nature doesn't like rational approximations.
 Suppose you are a sunflower, and you're going to grow these big flowery spaces full of seeds.
 You're going to do this by a really simple spiral algorithm: turn a certain amount and push out a